bitwarden/help/_articles/features/uri-match-detection.md

 A login item stored in your vault can have one or more [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier){:target="_blank"} values associated with it.
 URIs can relate your login to a website address (URL), server IP address, mobile app package ID, and more.
 URIs are important values for a login since they determine how the auto-fill functions in Bitwarden will behave.

-## URI protocols
+## URI schemes

-A well-formed URI also has a protocol at the beginning of it.
-The most common protocol that many of us are familiar with is the `http://` protocol used for a website address.
+A well-formed URI also has a "scheme" at the beginning of it.
+The most common scheme that many of us are familiar with is the `http://` scheme used for a website address.

-The protocol can also have special meaning in Bitwarden:
+The scheme can also have special meaning in Bitwarden:

 - **`http://`** or **`https://`** tells Bitwarden that this is a website address.
 Example: `https://www.google.com`
 - **`androidapp://`** tells Bitwarden that this is an android application package ID (or package name).
 Example: `androidapp://com.twitter.android`.
 Android apps typically follow [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation){:target="_blank"}.

 {% note %}
-If a URI omits the protocol, `http://` is assumed.
+If a URI omits the scheme, `http://` is assumed.
 {% endnote %}

 ## Match detection options